liftoffio/Korma/README.md

     brew install mysql@5.7

-and follow the instructions to start the DB, for example with `brew services start mysql@5.7`.
+and follow the instructions to start the DB, for example with:

+    brew services start mysql@5.7

+Currently, many tests are broken.
+As we're not going to maintain it any longer, we're not going to fix the tests.

+### Installation

+Push the module to [clojars](https://clojars.org/liftoff/korma) with the following command:

+    lein deploy clojars

 ## License